jasonbayton/11ty/_src/blog/2026/03/reviewing-the-2026-security-paper.md

 Users also get transparency logs explaining why the AI restricted or granted access, and they can override the system's recommendations.

-This is a genuinely new, interesting usecase for AI.
+This is a genuinely new, interesting use case for AI.
 Previous papers described static permission models - you grant an app access, and it has that access until you revoke it, or it eventually gets revoked after a period of time.
 The 2026 paper introduces adaptive permission enforcement, where context matters.

 Part of that context of course for enterprise is _does policy mandate the approval of this permission?_ In which case, the above doesn't come into it.